SakuraMochiii/Eth0MgrTestDemo/README.md

 ## Overview

+`Eth0MgrTestDemo`
-`Eth0MgrTestDemo` The system provides the AIDL interface to set the static Ethernet parameters, When connect the service,the package name is com.wizarpos.wizarviewagentassistant, and the class name is com.wizarpos.wizarviewagentassistant.Eth0MgrService.
+This system provides the AIDL interface to set the static Ethernet parameters.
+When connected to the service, the package name is com.wizarpos.wizarviewagentassistant, and the class name is com.wizarpos.wizarviewagentassistant.Eth0MgrService.

-Permission
+Permissions:
-The application declares the following permissions in the manifest： android.permission.CONNECTIVITY_INTERNAL
+The application declares the following permissions in the manifest：android.permission.CONNECTIVITY_INTERNAL

 ## Features